 If yes, this opportunity is for you.
-Join our team of teachers to participate in a STEM and Digital literacy training project sponsored by IHS Tower Nigeria Limited.
+Join our team of teachers to participate in a STEM and Digital literacy training project sponsored by IHS Towers Nigeria Limited.
 Application is opened for our 2018 ICT/Computer science and STEM teachers training program below.

-The STEM and digital literacy project sponsored by IHS Tower will train 40 trainers who are STEM and ICT secondary school teachers in Lagos, with the aim that the teachers would return to their schools to launch STEM tutoring and mentoring programs including after school clubs.
+The STEM and digital literacy project sponsored by IHS Towers will train 40 trainers who are STEM and ICT secondary school teachers in Lagos, with the aim that the teachers would return to their schools to launch STEM tutoring and mentoring programs including after school clubs.

 The Digital Literacy project includes the following programs:

 - Launching of the Nigerian ICT Mobile app for Teachers (July, 2018)